 Composting is Nature's way of recycling and decomposing organic matter into a dark, rich soil amendment that provides nutrients to plants and reduces their water requirements.

 Glendale residents and business owners may attend a workshop and, for a small fee, purchase a backyard compost and/or worm bin.
 Preregistration is required for all workshops.
-Call the Integrated Waste Management Division at (818) 548-3916, or email Rachel Adell to preregister.
+Email Recycle@glendaleca.gov to preregister.
 Be sure to complete an online registration form and provide the name(s) and address for all workshop attendees.
+Participants must pre-register seven calendar days prior to the event.

 Each Glendale household may buy one discounted Soilsaver Classic Composter (and pitchfork) for $35.00 and/or a worm bin for $25.00.
 Compost bins are only available for purchase on workshop days.